 - Chronic pain

-Many neurologic disorders are associated with urologic changes.
+Many neurologic disorders are associated with urologic changes and bladder storage problems.
 Overactive bladder symptoms including urinary urgency, frequency and nocturia occur in patients with central neurologic diseases.
 These neurologic conditions are most commonly treated with medication.
 Better control of your neurologic disorder can help improve your nocturia.

 Body mass index (BMI) > 30 is the definition of obesity.
 Please click here to calculate your BMI.

 - Increased abdominal girth causes nocturia.
 Diet and exercise with help.
 Measure your waist periodically to follow your progress.

 Both untreated depression and certain depression medication can cause nocturia.
 Depression is associated with disturbed sleep patterns.
 In addition some SSRIs may cause nocturia, speak to your provider about other medication options.

 Some drugs are associated with nocturia.
 These medications are listed below.

 - Diuretics or water pills.
 The mechanism of action is to excrete excess fluid in the urine.
 If taken twice daily you may be able to take the second dose earlier in the day in order to decrease nocturnal urination.

 - SSRIs.
 These drugs are commonly used to treat depression.